Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

-Time-dependent energy distribution curves (EDCs) at $\Gamma$, displayed in Fig.~\ref{fig3}(b), reveal that the band at 0.7~eV in the QL is rapidly depleted while the electron and hole signals grow in the states closer to $E_F$ in both the QL and SL.
-Note that the optical pump affects the electron dynamics within many layers but surface-sensitive ARPES probes primarily the first layer.
-We therefore propose that the initial optical excitation generates electrons in the high-lying states (HS) of the QLs in the van der Waals stack via direct transitions from the initially occupied states (OS) \cite{Hajlaoui2012, Sobota2013}.
-Carriers are then extracted to the unoccupied states (US) above $E_F$ in both the QL and SL via interband charge transfer with a timescale given by $\tau_0$.
-The cascade of intraband scattering discussed above in connection with Fig.~\ref{fig2}(c) then results in excited carriers trickling down these states and finally recombining with holes via electron-phonon coupling on a timescale labeled as $\tau_1$.
-Our model is summarised schematically in Fig.~\ref{fig3}(c).
+Energy distribution curves (EDCs) extracted at $\Gamma$ as a function of time-delay, displayed in Fig.~\ref{fig3}(b), reveal that the band at 0.7~eV in the QL is instantaneously occupied followed by a rapid depopulation of excited electrons.
+Concomitantly, the electron and hole signals grow in the states closer to $E_F$ in both the QL and SL.
+The infrared pump pulse initially generates electron-hole pairs via direct transitions from the initially occupied states in both MnBi$_2$Te$_4$ and MnBi$_4$Te$_7$ \cite{Hajlaoui2012, Sobota2013}.
+These include the states labelled $\alpha$ in Fig.~\ref{fig3}, as well as states at lower energy in the VB manifold.
+In MnBi$_2$Te$_4$, where the QL-derived state at 0.7 eV is absent, excitation proceeds via high-lying bulk states followed by scattering directly to states close to $E_F$.
+See Supplementary Figures S4-S5 for further details on the bulk band structures and symmetries of the high-lying states.
+In MnBi$_4$Te$_7$, we propose that a fraction of excited carriers rapidly occupy the state at 0.7~eV (labelled $\gamma$) in the QLs of the van der Waals stack (on a faster time-scale than our experiment can resolve).
+Carriers are then extracted to the unoccupied states (labelled $\beta$) above $E_F$ in both the QL and SL via interband charge transfer with a timescale given by $\tau_0$.
+A cascade of intraband scattering then results in excited carriers trickling down these states and finally recombining with holes via electron-phonon coupling on a timescale labeled as $\tau_1$.